ZiminYue/CosmosVision/DevLogs/Development.md

 Plan 3: Rebuild the visual part in Python, after figuring out how the C++ system calculates physics like gravity.
 Plan 4: Maybe explore a different visual style altogether—something like the pixel-based planet generators (e.g., https://github.com/Deep-Fold/PixelPlanets).

-Notes: Since my familiarity with the languages is like `JavaScript ≥ Python > C++`, guess Plan 2 might be tough.
+*Notes*: Since my familiarity with the languages is like `JavaScript ≥ Python > C++`, guess Plan 2 might be tough.
 Kinda want to test out Plan 4 though.